4Freye/panelsplit/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to customize the README further to include additional information or usage examples specific to your project.

-PanelSplit is an extension of sklearn's [TimeSeriesSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html), but applied to panel data.

-It can be installed by running ```pip install git+https://github.com/4Freye/panelsplit.git```

-After installation, the PanelSplit class can be imported by running ```from panelsplit import PanelSplit```

 This repo is a work in progress.
 Stay tuned!